 The Eisenhower Box is a well-known, simple decision matrix for dealing with tasks such as a to-do list, based on whether they’re urgent or important.

 I reckon it has multiple flaws.
-But by fixing each flaw in turn, we end up with a better matrix – very useful for planning your day.
-It can also be simplified further.
+But by fixing each flaw in turn, we end up with a better matrix, which I'll call Hopscotch.
+It's much more useful for planning your day, and can also be simplified further.

 The great problem of life is what to do.
 Your life consists of millions of decisions large and small, from making coffee to running for President.
 Which should you do, and when, and how?